Hope for Hopeless 2

 She never thought that Abraham act like this.
 She thought Abraham will share some wealth and he will provide some money and shelter for his first born child.
 She could live away from Sarah.
 To her dismay, Abraham spared a little water and few breads only.

-Helpless Hagar with her young child were wandering in the wilderness of Beersheba.
+Helpless Hagar with her young child was wandering in the wilderness of Beersheba.
 Now all her hope were shattered.
 She doesn't know what to do, where to go or who will help her.
 While wandering in the wilderness, she found that the water she brought with her used up.

 Her future seemed to be bleak.
 No hope, No help.
-Only wild animals and hot sand filled desert.
+Only wild animals and hot sand-filled desert.
 Her husband, a wealthy man is turned his face against her.
 Her friends who were living with her in the house of Abraham are now better off than she.
 She is now facing the darkest reality of life.
 She thought about her child, who should live in a good house while enjoying all the goodness of a wealthy man, now crying for a drop of water.

 She could not control herself.
 She put her son under a shrub and went off and sat down nearby about a bowshot away, she thought, "I cannot watch the boy die."
 As she sat there nearby She lifted her voice and wept.
 She was expecting the death of her child.
 She was destitute, helpless and hopeless.